Webull vs TradeZero in 2026

 IRAs: Only Webull offers Individual Retirement Accounts.

-Dividend Reinvesting: A Dividend Reinvestment Plan is available at Webull.
+Dividend Reinvesting: Available at Webull.

-IPO Access: Webull offers Initial Public Offerings.
+IPO Access: Webull offers access to IPOs.

 Fractional-share Trading: Available at Webull.